Xilinx/Vitis-Tutorials/Section_3-Basic/Module_2/Readme.md

 3.2 Setting cross-compilation environment
 -----------------------
+Before we move to the board environment, some work need to be operated on the host side.
 * Download the [sdk.sh](https://www.xilinx.com/bin/public/openDownload?filename=sdk.sh) on host
 * Install the cross-compilation system environment, follow the prompts to install.
    ```